Kedreamix/Linly-Talker/README.md

 - [x] Added CosyVoice, which provides high-quality text-to-speech (TTS) functionality and voice cloning capabilities.
 Additionally, updated to Wav2Lipv2 to enhance image quality effects.
 - [ ] `Real-time` Speech Recognition (Enable conversation and communication between humans and digital entities using voice)

+> [!IMPORTANT]
+>
-🔆 The Linly-Talker project is ongoing - pull requests are welcome!
+> 🔆 The Linly-Talker project is ongoing - pull requests are welcome!
 If you have any suggestions regarding new model approaches, research, techniques, or if you discover any runtime errors, please feel free to edit and submit a pull request.
 You can also open an issue or contact me directly via email. 📩⭐ If you find this repository useful, please give it a star! 🤩

+> [!TIP]
+>
 > If you encounter any issues during deployment, please consult the [Common Issues Summary](https://github.com/Kedreamix/Linly-Talker/blob/main/常见问题汇总.md) section, where I have compiled a list of all potential problems.
 Additionally, a discussion group is available here, and I will provide regular updates.
 Thank you for your attention and use of Linly-Talker!

 ## Example